 Selective Serotonin Reuptake Inhibitors While Driving

-Anxiety: If someone is nervous behind the wheel of a car, they could start making rash decisions that might lead to auto accidents.
-It is important for people to remain calm behind the wheel of a car.
+- Anxiety: If someone is nervous behind a car's wheel, they could start making rash decisions that might lead to auto accidents.
+People need to remain calm behind the wheel of a car.